flowdock/hubot-flowdock/README.md

     HUBOT_FLOWDOCK_LOGIN_EMAIL
     HUBOT_FLOWDOCK_LOGIN_PASSWORD

+Optional configuration:

     # Heroku specific: to enable the keep-alive functionality for Hubot > 2.1.4.
     # More info at https://github.com/github/hubot/pull/270.
     HEROKU_URL

+    # Bot name, optionally you can give it with `-n Name` when starting the bot
+    HUBOT_NAME

+    # By default, Hubot will not respond to (or even see) chat messages sent using
+    # a flow api token and external_user_name.
+If you are really sure this is something
+    # you need and realize that this allows ANYONE to send anonymous commands to
+    # your Hubot if they know your flow api token, you can allow them by setting
+    # the following env to 1.
+    HUBOT_FLOWDOCK_ALLOW_ANONYMOUS_COMMANDS=1

 ### Name